asu-cis-capstone/dalek/README.md

 * Jon

 ##Wish to Contribute?
-Any developement help is appreciated from the coding community.
+Any development help is appreciated from the coding community.
 We understand that we are students and still have much to learn about software development.